Flops for Complete Intersection Calabi-Yau Threefolds: Introduction

 \section{Introduction}

 Flops play an important role in the classification of three-dimensional varieties, as well as in the study of topological transitions in string theory.
 Due to a theorem of Kawamata \cite{Kawamata:1988}, it is known that all birational maps between three-dimensional minimal models can be expressed as compositions of simple flops in which a single irreducible curve is changed.
-In string theory flops correspond to mild topological transitions that could in principle be dynamically realised during the cosmological evolution of the universe.
+In string theory flops correspond to mild topological transitions that could in principle be dynamically realised in the very early stages of the cosmological evolution.

 Locally, a simple flop corresponds to a codimension two surgery, in which a $\mathbb P^1$ curve is collapsed and replaced by a $\mathbb P^1$ in a ``transverse'' direction.
 On a smooth threefold a general flop can be locally deformed into a disjoint union of simple flops.
 The best known example of a simple flop is due to Atiyah~\cite{Atiyah:1958}, which we review here.
 The discussion starts with a singular hypersurface $X_{\rm sing}\subset \mathbb C^4$ defined by the equation